Device catalog¶

 Notes:

 - Materialisation happens on device create (and skips any name the device already has, so imports that pre-create ports are safe).
-Existing devices are not retro-modified when you edit templates.
+Existing devices are not retro-modified when you edit templates — but each device has a Sync from type button (see below) to back-fill the changes on demand.

 - Power outlet templates can reference the power inlet template that feeds them; front-port templates map onto rear-port template positions — the same relationships the concrete components carry.